Verlif/JustSimmand/readme.md

 `JustSimmand`, A simple and intuitive command system.

 on the `JustSimmand`, An instance object is an instruction set, and each method of an instance object is an instruction.
-No longer need to manually write call methods, just write instructions like Java code.
+No longer need to manually write call methods, just write instructions like Java object.

 ## Example